kbangaru-cyber/cmu-10799-diffusion_Karthick/docs/DIRECTORY-STRUCTURE.md

 **TODOs in this directory:**
 1. train.py: incorporate your sampling scheme to the training pipeline and save generated samples as images for logging
-2. sample.py: incorporate your sampling scheme to the training pipeline and save generated samples as images for logging
+2. sample.py: incorporate your sampling scheme to the training pipeline and save generated samples as images

 ## Subdirectories